tylergaw/css-typed-om/CONTRIBUTING.md

 Found a problem?
 Want a new feature?

-- See if your issue or idea has [already been reported]
+- Check GH issues and PR requests on this repot to see if it's already documented or in development
-- If your idea doesn't feel like it fits in an issue, start a [discussion](discussions)
+- If your idea doesn't feel like it fits in an issue, start a new GH Discussion for it
 - Provide a [reduced test case] and/or a [live example]

 ## Working locally